peteroupc/peteroupc.github.io/graphics.md

 Most desktop and laptop computers from 2010 on, and most smartphones from 2016 on, can render even high-quality classic graphics using only software &mdash; without relying on specialized video cards &mdash; at screen resolutions typically targeted by late-1990s games.[^2]

 The specification in this challenge sets an _upper bound_ on the kind of computer graphics that are of interest.
-Further constraints to graphics computation (such as memory, resource, color, resolution, or polygon limits) are highly encouraged.
+Further constraints to graphics computation (such as memory, resource, color, resolution, or triangle limits) are highly encouraged.

 -------